-What you’re looking at is a map of known galaxies and superclusters in the “observable” universe, with the gaps that lie between the structures contributing to the map’s cell-like structure.
+What you’re looking at is a map of known galaxies and superclusters in the “observable” universe, with the gaps between the structures contributing to the map’s cell-like structure.
 These gaps, or voids, are regions of space completely lacking in stars, galaxies, and clusters.
-The largest of these gaps (the Eridanus supervoid) is almost one billion light-years in totality.
+The largest of these gaps (the Eridanus supervoid) is almost one billion light-years in diameter.

-Since the speed of light is a constant in the vacuum of space, from our location on Earth, there is an outer edge to what is we can see in the cosmos.
-This is known as the “observable universe,” and it is defined by a spherical boundary the stretches out from the Earth in all directions.
-The horizon of this boundary is about 46–47 billion light-years away from the center of the Earth, which means that the observable universe is closer to 93 billion light-years across.
+Since the speed of light is a constant in the vacuum of space, there is an outer edge to what is we can see in the cosmos from our location on Earth.
+Everything within this perimeter is known as the “observable universe,” and it is defined by a spherical boundary that stretches out from the Earth in all directions.
+The horizon of this boundary is about 46 to 47 billion light-years away from the center of the Earth, which means that the observable universe is close to 93 billion light-years across.

-It seems confusing, but there is a simple explanation: the universe has expanded in all directions since the big bang.
+It seems confusing, but there is a simple explanation: the universe has expanded in all directions since the Big Bang.
 In this sense, the objects that are on the edge of the observable universe were once far closer to us than they are now.
-Moreover, since it has taken light from these objects so long to reach us, what we see at these far reaches are literally some of the earliest stars and galaxies in the young universe.
+Moreover, since it has taken light from these objects so long to reach us, the objects we see at these far reaches are literally some of the earliest stars and galaxies to form in the young universe.

 In fact, some of the stars that we are currently observing are no longer alive.
-If that’s not enough, several new stars have likely cropped up, but their light hasn’t reached us yet, and by the time their light reaches us, this new batch will likely be in another location entirely.
+Several new stars have likely cropped up, but their light hasn’t reached us yet, and by the time their light does reach us, this new batch will likely be in another location entirely.

-Since the universe has been expanding indefinitely since the big bang, the number of objects seen in the observable universe will shorten with time; it will appear as if the universe is much smaller (and darker) than it currently is.
-Ultimately, the universe will seem darker because, as objects travel farther away from us at ever increasing speeds, their light will not have the proper amount of time to reach us.
+Since the universe has been expanding indefinitely since the Big Bang, the number of objects seen in the observable universe will decrease with time.
+It will appear as if the universe is much smaller (and darker) than it currently is.
+As objects travel farther away from us at ever-increasing speeds, their light will not have the proper amount of time to reach us.

 - 25 billion galaxy groups